-The best tip I can offer you for making this burger is to use a good quality cheese.
+The best tip I can offer you for making these halloumi burgers is to use a good quality cheese.
 Also, when frying be wary of overcooking it that it gets too soft.

 If you're not a fan of breading the cheese, try pan frying it or grilling it instead.
-It will still taste amazing.
+Grilled halloumi still tastes amazing.

-While I think my halloumi burger is perfect, you can swap out any of the ingredients to suit your taste buds.
+While I think these burgers are perfect, you can swap out any of the ingredients to suit your taste buds.
 It's a very flexible recipe.